Never Miss a Chance to Do the Most Good

 Program Highlights:

 • EFA is a basic needs program whose primary focus is the provision of food to hungry individuals and families.
-For example, a family of 4 can receive food for 36 means.
+For example, a family of 4 can receive food for 36 meals.
 3 meals each for 3 days, once per month.

-• Mobile Food Pantry, in collaboration with FeedMore of Western New York, brings fresh and healthy foods on-site to The Salvation Army location at 960 Main Street the first Tuesday of every month at 2:00 PM.
+• Mobile Food Pantry, in collaboration with FeedMore of Western New York, brings fresh and healthy foods on-site to The Salvation Army location at 970 Main Street on the first Tuesday of every month at 2:00 PM.
 The mobile pantry is free, but each participant must show proper ID, including name, age, and zip code.

 • Customers needing assistance may contact the Director to schedule an appointment for an interview and needs assessment on Monday, Wednesday, or Friday between 9:00 AM and 1:00 PM.

-• The Residential Camp Program gives up to 60 children the opportunity to attend a weeklong camping adventure at Camp Long Point on the shores of Seneca Lake in the Finger Lakes Region of New York State.
+• The Residential Camp Program gives up to 53 children the opportunity to attend a weeklong camping adventure at Camp Long Point on the shores of Seneca Lake in the Finger Lakes Region of New York State.

 • Home Energy Assistance Program Outreach is a day set aside for assisting customers with applying for funds from the New York State Home Energy Assistance Program.
 Please see the flyer on our H.E.A.P.
 Outreach page in our Menu.